SAP-samples/btp-create-api-integrations/01-GettingStartedGuide/01-05-Create-service-instances.md

   * Click **Instances and Subscriptions** and select **Create**
   * Select **API Management, API portal** from the Service list and fill out the remaining fields as below
      ![Service instance details](img/API_ServiceInstance.png)
+  * If the service is not available in the Service list, please assign it to your subaccount from your global account
   * On the next tab, add the JSON parameters to provide administrator access using this service instance
       ```
       {